What Framer Does

 SEO capabilities are solid for a no-code builder.
 Automatic sitemap generation, customizable meta tags and Open Graph data, canonical URLs, and structured data support cover the essentials.
 The static generation approach provides an inherent SEO advantage over client-rendered alternatives.
 However, fine-grained technical SEO control is more limited than what a custom-built site provides.

 Pricing is transparent but can feel expensive for what's ultimately a website builder.
-The free plan allows one site with Framer branding.
-Mini at $5/month and Basic at $15/month cover personal and small business needs.
-Pro at $30/month adds CMS, custom domains, and analytics.
-For agencies or teams managing multiple client sites, costs scale with each separate project.
+The free plan allows publishing with Framer branding.
+Current paid site plans start with Basic at $10/month annually for personal sites, Pro at $30/month annually for growing professional sites, and Scale at $100/month annually for higher limits; additional editors are billed separately.
+For agencies or teams managing multiple client sites, costs still scale with each separate project and seat setup.